elastic/ansible-elasticsearch/README.md

 ### Additional Configuration

-In addition to es_config, the following parameters allow the customization of the Java and Elasticsearch versions as well as the role behaviour.
+In addition to es_config, the following parameters allow the customization of the Java and Elasticsearch versions as well as the role behavior.
 Options include:

 * ```oss_version```  Default `false`.
 Setting this to `true` will install the oss release of elasticsearch
 * `es_xpack_trial` Default `false`.
 Setting this to `true` will start the 30-day trail once the cluster starts.